LightJason/lightjason.github.io/content/tutorial/basic-fsm-logical-to-agent.md

 * a __state__ is a set of beliefs if a cycle is not running
 * a __transition__ is the execution of a plan (with instantiation of a goal) and is limited by the _plan condition_

 But in generell of parallel execution of plans there can be many active transition in one cycle.
-We focus also the definition of _Michael Wooldrige_ with
+We focus also the definition of _M.
+Wooldrige_ with

-> [a] multi-agent system is inherently multithreaded, in that each agent is assumed to have at least on thread of control [page 30]
+> [A] multi-agent system is inherently multithreaded, in that each agent is assumed to have at least on thread of control [chapter 2.2, page 30]